majorsilence/MPlayerControl/Readme.md

 # Downloads

-## Version 2, net6.0
+## Version 1.8+, net6.0

 It has been tested on Windows 11 and Ubuntu Linux 22.04.
-Use the LibMPV
+Use libmpv, ffmpeg, and ffprobe.

+Mainly namespace changes, removal of old code, and the addition of ffmpeg and ffprobe.
+For example

+* using LibMPlayerCommon;
+    * changes to:
+    * using Majorsilence.Media.Videos;

 TODO:

-## Version 1, net48
+## Version 1.6 or less, net48

 It has been tested on Windows XP/7/8 and Ubuntu Linux 10.10/11.04/12.04/13.04/14.04/16.04 and OpenSuse Linux 10.3.